vitamincheng/summary/source/CH3/Section8.rst

 Chemical Processing 2009 Minimize Blending Time
 `Link2 <https://www.chemicalprocessing.com/articles/2009/120/>`_

- | *when appropriately positioned quickly blend low-viscosity batches,
+ 1. *When appropriately positioned quickly blend low-viscosity batches, the blending time is usually in less than a minute or two.*
-   usually in less than a minute or two.*
+ 2. *Feed Location - Added liquid just above the tip of down-pumping axial-flow impeller generally provide best results.*

 Chemical Processing 2007 Make your portable mixer work for you `Link3 <https://www.chemicalprocessing.com/articles/2007/040/>`_

- | *The difficult part of understanding mixing: a strong
+ | *A common misunderstanding about mixing is that vigorous
-   vortex isn’t necessarily a good thing.*
+   motion on the surface isn't necessarily a sign of good mixing.
+Often the first sign of poor mixing is a strong vortex.*

 Industrial Fluid Mixer Position and RPM Optimized for Tank Mixers